vseplet/apifly/README.md

 [![JSR](https://jsr.io/badges/@vseplet/apifly)](https://jsr.io/@vseplet/apifly)

+## 👋 👋 ATTENTION!

+> This package is under development and will be frequently updated.
+The author
+> would appreciate any help, advice, and pull requests!
+Thank you for your
+> understanding 😊

 **apifly** is a small typed library designed for state sharing in client-server applications and remote procedure calls for different runtime environments.